nais/examples/shop-backend/README.md

 * `POST /api/products`: Creates a new product.
 * `PUT /api/products/{id}`: Updates the product with the specified ID.
 * `DELETE /api/products/{id}`: Deletes the product with the specified ID.
+* `GET /api/products/{id}/reviews`: Returns a list of all reviews for the product with the specified ID.
+* `POST /api/products/{id}/reviews`: Creates a new review for the product with the specified ID.

 The request and response bodies are in JSON format.
 Here's an example of a product object: